Hunters Donating Venison to Feed Hungry People

 Additional funds, which may be available from local sources, can further reduce processing cost.
 In some instances the entire processing cost may be covered!
 This is especially true in those areas of high deer density where a reduction in the deer population is warranted.
 Contact your local processor for more information.

-For each $65.00 you donate you provide for the procession of 1 deer.
-Contact Micaela Haymaker, CFM’s Office Manager, to arrange a donation.
+For each $70.00 you donate you provide for the procession of 1 deer.
+Contact Micaela Haymaker, CFM’s Director of Operations, to arrange a donation.